 Ability to splurge on cruise add-ons

-Sometimes, the thought of spending $60+ per day for 7-nights for a drink package can be overwhelming.
-In fact, there are times the drink package can cost more than the cruise fare, depending on what stateroom you booked and when.
+Sometimes, the thought of spending $60+ per day for 7 nights for a drink package can be overwhelming.
+In fact, there are times when the drink package can cost more than the cruise fare, depending on what stateroom you booked and when.

-Spending the same amount for 3-nights is less of a burden on your wallet, especially since your cruise fare was less than a weeklong sailing, too.
+Spending the same amount for 3 nights is less of a burden on your wallet, especially since your cruise fare will be less than a weeklong sailing, too.

-Moreover, since you will be visiting fewer ports of call, you may be able to spend more on the one or two excursions that you really want to do, rather than budgeting for three or four ports of call.
+Moreover, since you'll visit fewer ports of call, you may be able to spend more on the one or two excursions that you really want to do, rather than budgeting for three or four ports of call.

 Cons of weekend cruises